-Ever noticed how some days your child can handle life’s ups and downs better than others?
+Ever noticed how some days your child handles life’s ups and downs better than others?
 That’s self-regulation at work!
 Executive functioning skills help with mental control and self-regulation, influencing how children plan, focus, control behavior, and express emotions.
-These skills are foundational to learning, decision-making, and goal setting.
-The best part?
-You can help develop these critical life skills through simple, everyday activities.
+Here’s your guide to developing these critical life skills through simple, everyday activities with play-based self-regulation activities for each developmental stage.

 During these early months, your baby is learning the basics of self-control through play and interaction: